The Common Young Writers Program

 Michael Zendejas studies for a fiction MFA at UMass Amherst.
 He runs the film blog, The Chicano Film Shelf, and was an inaugural recipient of the Rose Fellowship, a Juniper Fellow, a 2022 winner of the James W. Foley Memorial Prize and was in the inaugural cohort of the Emerging Writers Fellowship.
 He consults and teaches classes on Fiction, Poetry and Screenwriting via GrubStreet.
 His work is featured or forthcoming in: Stanchion, North American Review, Unstamatic, Five2One Magazine and elsewhere.
 He’s currently working on a novel!

-Hailing from the Chicago suburbs, Sam Spratford is the inaugural Applefield Fellow at The Common and a rising senior at Amherst College.
-A compulsive reader and writer, she is also the Editor-in-Chief of the college newspaper and is writing a thesis in law and political philosophy.
-In her free time, she is an avid journaler who enjoys playing the bass and exploring the Holyoke Range.
-Her all-time favorite pieces of media are David Lynch’s “Twin Peaks” and anything written by Franz Kafka.
+Hailing from the Chicago suburbs, Sam Spratford will start this July as the magazine’s Literary Editorial Fellow after a year as its inaugural Applefield Fellow.
+A compulsive reader and writer, they were also the Editor-in-Chief of Amherst College’s newspaper and wrote a thesis in law and political philosophy.
+In their free time, they are an avid journaler who enjoys playing the bass and exploring the Holyoke Range.
+Their all-time favorite pieces of media are David Lynch’s “Twin Peaks” and anything written by Franz Kafka.

 The Young Writers Scholarship Fund is made possible with the generous support from our donors.